Industrial Noise & Vibration Centre

 2. Listen: if at all possible, listen to the noise yourself at the worst complaint location(s) and try to describe it to yourself as above.

-3. Analyse: download a free noise spectrum analysis app to your smartphone (there are many, for example https://www.keuwl.com/SpectrumAnalyser/ for android).
+3. Analyse: download our recommended free noise spectrum analysis app to your smartphone (see details and guide).
 Set the maximum frequency range to around 1000Hz and analyse the noise signature at the worst complaint location.
 If there are large peaks at particular frequencies (see example below), then there are tones (hum or drone).
 More tonal noise analysis information here >

 Heat pump noise analysis example